AShaww/StayStrongDelivery/README.md

 ```html
 composer install             <-this can be copied and pasted (ensure no spaces before or after.)
 ```
-This will get the packages that the application needs in order to work.
+This will get the packages that Laravel needs to be able to work.

 ## Step Eight